Reports & Publications

 - Environmental Assessment, Proposed Hunting Regulations for the Eastern Population of Sandhill Cranes in the Mississippi Flyway(321.4KB)

 - Final Environmental Assessment, Proposal to Establish Operational General Swan Hunting Seasons in the Pacific Flyway (421.4KB)

 - Adaptive Harvest Management – The annual Harvest Management Working Group Minutes here.

 - Webless Migratory Game Bird Species Management – Documents linked to the management of these various species (doves, pigeons, woodcock, sandhill cranes, rails, gallinules, coot, moorhen and snipe).

-- Final Teal Assessment Report – An Assessment of the Harvest Potential of North American Teal ( bytes)
+- Final Teal Assessment Report – An Assessment of the Harvest Potential of North American Teal (2.5MB)

 - Captive-Reared Mallard Final Report (301KB)

 - Mountain-Prairie Region website. - Information about Trumpeter Swan abundance and productivity collected from the North American Trumpeter Swan Survey.
 This survey was first conducted in 1968, repeated in 1975, and has continued at 5-year intervals thereafter.
 Additional information on surveys of Trumpeter Swans can be found at the Migratory Bird Program's